mickaelpicaflor/sass/README.md

 </style>

 ```
-Each classname should have a prefix corresponding to the sass file it takes its source in.
+Each class name should have a prefix corresponding to the sass file it takes its source in.

 Let's resume :